 The continued development and regeneration of towns and cities in the UK is expected to lead to a continuous demand for suitably qualified professionals across all construction disciplines.

-These courses offer a broad base of traditional construction subjects with specialist options allowing you to adapt the course to your particular career ambitions.
+This course offer a broad base of traditional construction subjects allowing you to specialise in your particular career ambitions.